astutus/olimp.run/src/content/post/new-testament/matthew-reflections-1.md

 ### Not All Souls Are the Same?

-The parable of the weeds and wheat (Matthew 13) haunts me.
+The parable of the weeds and wheat (Matthew 13) shook me.

 Jesus says:
 - The good seed are “children of the kingdom.”
 - The bad seed are “children of the evil one.”

-I asked myself:
-> Are all humans really the same inside?

-The Church says: everyone has free will.
-But Jesus talks about *those who belong to darkness* — who don’t want light.

-Paul says some are “vessels of wrath.”
-John speaks of “children of the devil.”
+But here’s the twist that haunted me:
+Jesus is the sower of good seed.
+And the evil one?
+He sows too.

+So maybe not all humans are born as neutral soil.
+Maybe not everyone is “a good person deep down.”
-Maybe some people are so deeply committed to evil…
+Maybe some are — from the start — sown as darkness.
-that they’ve lost the desire to change.

-I’m not here to judge.
-But it comforts me to think:
-**Only angels will separate wheat from weeds.**
+At first, you can’t tell the difference.
+The weeds and wheat grow side by side.
+But as time passes… their nature is revealed.

+And maybe that’s why Jesus says:
+**“Let them grow together until the end.”**

+Because we can’t always know.
+But the angels will.

 ---